 There are different methods allowed for dividing the cost among the lots in the improvement district.
 The method is designated on each petition.
 The most common methods of assessment are the square foot basis and the fractional basis.
 If the square foot basis is used, each property owner will be responsible for a share of the project cost, relative to the square footage of his/her lot; therefore, larger lots will pay more than smaller lots.
 If the fractional basis is used, each lot in the improvement district will pay a set fraction of the cost; for example, if an improvement district has 14 lots in it, each lot may pay 1/14 of the cost.
 Each petition is looked at individually to determine which method is the fairest for the largest number of owners.

 When the project is completed and the final cost is calculated, statements will be mailed to each property owner.
 At that time, you may either pay cash for the assessment or let it automatically be in the City's next bond sale, spread over 15 or 20 years at a relatively low interest rate.
 The following November, the first assessment will be on your tax statement listed as a special tax and will be due along with your property tax.
-You may come in at any time during the 15 or 20 years to pay off the assessment and save the remaining interest.

 The City has a deferral program for property owners who fall within certain income guidelines.
 If you qualify, the assessment will be deferred and you will not have to pay the specials.
 The assessment will stay with the property, however, and will have to be paid by the next owner.
 Application for deferral is not made until the project is constructed and statements are mailed out.
 For an application for deferral, call the Department of Finance, Debt Management Office at (316) 268-4526.